wp-plugins/wp-symposium-toolbar/readme.txt

 * To the WPS Profile page for users
 * To the mailbox and friends' list

-NB: this plugin requires WP Symposium to run.
+NB: this plugin requires WP Symposium to run, as it is targetted for WP Symposium sites and their users.
+There are several alternatives for generic sites, your best option is to check them out if you're not running a Social Network.

+**Attention, this plugin is currently in a beta phase, for feedback and tests.**

 == Installation ==